nickcharlton/site/_posts/2011-11-28-postgres-on-lion.md

 ---
 title: Postgres on Lion
-tags: lion, mac, osx, postgres, database
+tags: lion mac osx postgres database
 ---

 I've recently been picking up [PostgreSQL](http://www.postgresql.org/).
 It's very nice.
 Unfortunately, I had a few issues with it and Lion.
 Lion Server now uses Postgres as its default database (replacing MySQL), and consequently it looks like Apple included a bunch of tools in standard Lion, too.